24/7 Helpline

 Sometimes, when people are in this situation they succumb to the craving and take an amount they think will settle them.
 This is where accidental overdose occurs.

 Heroin overdose is often fatal.
 Yes, there is Naloxone but don’t be fooled by film and television drama.
-One dose of naloxone is not going to do the trick.
+One dose of Naloxone is not going to do the trick.
 Most people need several doses and other life saving medical intervention.

 Timeline and Signs of Heroin Withdrawal